SumiSastri/GraphQL-MongoDB/packages/docs/graphql/what-is-graphigql.md

+# What is GraphiQL

-graphiql is a run-time environment that mocks up a front end that helps you test the GraphQL server.
+Prounounced `grafical`, graphiql is a run-time environment that mocks up a front end that helps you test the GraphQL server.

 It is spun up with an Express server on local host.
+It is an in-browser tool for writing, validating, and testing GraphQL queries.

 A query is set up as an object and related queries as nested objects.